Violone: Other types

-In the Renaissance and Baroque era and even in the 2000s, there are players who changed or adapted their instruments in unique ways, for example Ganassi's Regola Rubertina (1542-43).
+In the Renaissance and Baroque era and even in the 2000s, there are players who changed or adapted their instruments in unique ways, for example Ganassi's Regola Rubertina (1542–43).
 In this category we might find bass viols that are tuned in E (E2-A2-D3-F3-B3-E4) (instead of D), or where the bottom string is tuned an extra step lower, to a C2 (a pitch found in numerous Baroque works).
 We might find tenor viols that are tuned in F (F2-B♭2-E♭3-G3-C4-F4) (instead of G) (called baritone viols).
-We might find treble viols that are tuned in B♭ (B♭2-E♭3-A♭3-C4-F4-B♭4) (instead of D) (called haute-contre (high tenor) de violes).
+We might find treble viols that are tuned in B♭ (B♭2-E♭3-A♭3-C4-F4-B♭4) (instead of D) (called contralto viols).
 Or we might find a contrabass/double bass tuned in fourths, but with a top string a fourth higher than is standard (A1–D2–G2–C3) or another contrabass/double bass tuned in fourths but with its bottom string tuned down to a low C.

 Looking only at modern Viol de Gamba based instruments, there are five.